bbarker/inigo/Server/InigoStatic/Pages/guide.md

 Inigo is a package manager for Idris2 to help use and share Idris code.

+Note: this project is in an **alpha test state**.
+Expect breaking changes at this point for the foreseeable future.
+Feel free to test and experiment and suggest changes.

 ## Installation

 First, you'll need to install `inigo`.
 Note: we currently only support JavaScript code-gen on the client, but we plan to add support to Chez and other code-gens soon.